Carbonfreezer/multiplayer/README.md

 The structure **JoinRequest** contains the protocol information from a client to the relay server to join a game.

 ## Relay Server
+When started the relay server listens on port 8080.
+For practical deployment purposes, it is advisable to put it behind a reverse proxy like caddy.
 The relay server loads a JSON file **GameConfig.json** on startup that contains the information which games exist and what the maximum number of players a room should hold.
 Setting this value to 0 means, that there is no limitation.
 A simple JSON file looks like this: